Prairie Fleabane vs Annual Fleabane

 A common annual or biennial of sunny sites, native to much of North America, particularly abundant in the Great Plains. | A common weedy annual or biennial native to Eastern North America, and introduced along the West Coast and nearby interior regions. |

 Less numerous, smaller leaves.
-Foliage looks sparse.
-Photo © M. Squire, CC BY 4.0. | More numerous, larger leaves.
-Foliage usually looks lush.
+Foliage looks sparse, and lets through a lot of light.
+Photo © aarongunnar, CC BY 4.0. | More numerous, larger leaves.
+Foliage usually looks lush, and lets through less light.
 Photo © Sandy Wolkenberg, CC BY 4.0. |

-Stems, especially from the midpoint upward, are usually covered in stiff hairs pressed upwards along the stem, usually only spreading close to the base of the stem.
-Stems are less densely hairy on average.
-Photo © Evan M. Raskin, CC BY 4.0. | Stems are covered in spreading hairs, even higher up on the stem.
-Stems are more densely hairy on average.
+Hairs along the stem, especially from the midpoint upward, are usually pressed upwards along the stem.
+Some hairs lower down on the stem may be spreading.
+Stems average less densely hairy.
+Photo © Athena Philips, CC BY 4.0. | Stems are covered in spreading hairs, especially lower down on the stem.
+Stems average more densely hairy.
 Photo © Bill Keim, CC BY 4.0. |

-Averages much shorter (30–70 cm) with only slight overlap. | Can grow much taller, typically to 60–150 cm, rarely shorter.
+Averages much shorter (30–70 cm) with only slight overlap.
+Photo © Leila Dasher, CC BY 4.0. | Can grow much taller, typically to 60–150 cm, rarely shorter, usually only on very harsh sites or if resprouted after top-killed.
 Photo © John Kees, Public Domain. |

 References & External Resources